khaledosman/stencil-realworld-app/readme.md

 ## What is left:

+- Article route -> Following/unfollowing, markdown rendering and proper formatting
-- Articles, Profile, Home and Editor routes
+- Profile and Editor routes -> the whole of it
-- Error handling for forms
+- Error handling for forms (displaying them for users)
 - Testing
+- See these and some other minor changes by searching for comments containing `TODO:`

 <!-- ### [Demo](https://github.com/gothinkster/realworld)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)